FAQ: What can I expect if I travel with your company?

 FAQ: What support backup do you have in place if things go awry while on tour?
-Such as accidents or major events etc??

 First of all, all of our guides absulutely love their work.
 Many have multiple degrees and our ranks include former university professors, business consultants, successful artists (mosaicists, painters, and ceramicists), actors, translators and interpreters, authors, bike racers, and a master sommelier.
 They all live in Europe, and many are native to the area where they guide.
 The guides are there to look after you, entertain you, inform you and generally enrich your travel experience.
-Upon making your booking enquiry, you will correspond with your Trip Manager and guide and will be able to see their picture and read their bio on our "About us" page.
+Upon making your booking inquiry, you will correspond with your Tour Manager and guide and will be able to see their picture and read their bio on our "About us" page.